grafov/bcast/README.md

 			go bcast.Broadcasting(0) // accepts messages and broadcast it to all members

+You may listen broadcasts limited time:

+			bcast.Broadcasting(2 * time.Minute) // if message not arrived during 2 min. function exits

 Now join to the group from different goroutines:

 			member1 := group.Join() // joined member1 from one routine